bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 Save the list of commands you use, **along with comments** about what you were doing and what results you got.
 This will help you trace your steps.
 The terminal does keep a history, but it's limited and you may want to reproduce results on a different computer.
 Later on, you can rerun commands by pasting them into the terminal or can change this file into a acript that runs all the commands.

-Notepad (windows) and TextEdit (Mac) come pre-installed but if you want a tool with more advanced functionalities, some good options are [Sublime Text](https://www.sublimetext.com/), or [Notepad++](https://notepad-plus-plus.org/).
+Notepad (windows) and TextEdit (mac) come pre-installed, but if you want a tool with more advanced functionalities some good options are [Sublime Text](https://www.sublimetext.com/), or [Notepad++](https://notepad-plus-plus.org/).

-To work directly on the server, you can open a second terminal window with the [nano](https://www.nano-editor.org/dist/latest/nano.html) text editor.
+If you want work directly on the server, you can open a second terminal window with the [nano](https://www.nano-editor.org/dist/latest/nano.html) text editor.
 `nano` is a very simple text editor, available on most Unix distributions.
 To open a new empty text file, simply run `nano my_new_text_file.txt`.
 The editor will run "full screen", hiding the command line, so open it in a separate window.